Skip to main content

 Want to boost your productivity?
 Consider taking a well-planned nap!
 Here are three strategies to make it happen:

-• Establish a routine.
-Pick a time that fits your circadian rhythm and stick to it.
+- Establish a routine.
+Pick a time that fits your circadian rhythm and make it a habit.
 Clear your mind beforehand with meditation or deep breathing.

 More tips: